Uthiyur: History

 Uthiyur was in Dharapuram Tehsil of Coimbatore district of Madras Presidency during British rule.

 Uthiyur Was Part Dharapuram taluk before the formation of Kangeyam taluk.

 Geography

 Uthiyur is located in 10°53′55"N 77°31′41"E at an average elevation of 305 m (1000 ft).
 The town has a semi fort by using 3 side hills as a wall and other side built with large stones as like wall.

 Climate

+Uthiyur lies in the Kongu upland plains and It is one of lower rainfall zones in the state, often less than 500mm annually due to the Palakkad Gap rain-shadow effect cast by the Western Ghats.

 In Uthiyur, the wet season is oppressive and overcast, the dry season is humid and partly cloudy, and it is hot year round.
-Over the course of the year, the temperature typically varies from 70 °F to 98 °F and is rarely below 65 °F or above 103 °F.
+Over the course of the year, the temperature typically varies from 70 °F to 98 °F and is rarely below 65 °F or above 103 °F. During the peak of the southwest monsoon (particularly around July–August, coinciding with the Tamil month of Aadi), the region experiences ferocious, sustained windst get's high velocity wind with average speed 45Km/h, highest in South asia.

 Flora and fauna

 The hills have rich biodiversity of Plants and Animals including Foxes, Monkeys, Pigs, Deer, Wild boar, Wild Dogs, Cows and lots of other Reptile.
 The hills is under control of Anamalai Tiger Reserves.